fdazen/fda-documentation/payments.md

 In the example above, you can see that the guest is being charged three Add-Ons items, one POS items and three Room Charges.

- - The **Payments** drop down menu record all payment operations made on the folio:
+ - The **Payments** drop down menu lists all payment operations and payment details successfully made for the folio:

  ![payments_4.png]({{site.baseurl}}/images/payments_4.png)